Why Americans need a stimulus deal in three stats | NewsChannel 3-12

 Congress passed a landmark relief package at the outset of the coronavirus pandemic, but since then has failed to approve more federal aid while families continue to struggle.

 Many Democrats and Republicans are in favor of additional stimulus spending, but there was little hope for a deal before the end of the year until late last week, when Democratic leaders announced support for a bipartisan proposal.
-Negotiators still have a lot of work to do, and time is running out for many Americans in need.
+Congressional aides on both sides said that substantial progress was made over the weekend, but there’s still a lot of work to do and time is running out for many Americans in need.

 Lawmakers already allowed some key relief programs to expire over the summer, including a $600 boost to unemployment benefits and a small business loan program.
 It’s been months since most Americans received their $1,200 stimulus checks.

-Note: This story has been updated with details of congressional negotiations.